 - Sexual Assault Trial Advocacy - This training is for prosecutors handling sexual assault cases in the district courts, or for any newer superior court sexual assault prosecutor who wants to improve their trial advocacy skills.
 This training integrates group discussions, lectures and on-your-feet drills aimed at improving the advocacy of sexual assault cases in court.

-- Webinars – MDAA develops and delivers webinars every month on discreet topics related to violence against women.
+- Webinars – MDAA develops and delivers webinars every month on discrete topics related to violence against women.
 All of the previously recorded webinars are available on this website for prosecutors, law enforcement and advocates to watch at any time and from anywhere.

 - Sum & Substance Series.
 These are focused, topic-specific trainings delivered on-site in the DAs’ offices.
 Sum & Substance trainings are generally offered in the Fall.

 - MDAA provides resources for prosecutors; including, summarizing and distributing decisions issued from Supreme Court, Massachusetts Appeals Court, and the Supreme Judicial Court that effect the prosecution of violence against women.
 Further, MDAA authored and now updates its Domestic Violence and Sexual Assault Trial Notebooks annually.
 These publications are available electronically upon request.

 - Through this program, MDAA develops and tracks legislation on sexual assault and domestic violence, electronically disseminates summaries of relevant cases to prosecutors and police across the state, provides extensive training materials to prosecutors and advocates, and acts as the District Attorneys’ liaison to MOVA, Jane Doe Inc., the SANE Program, and other entities who service victims of domestic and sexual violence.